JustinAzoff/gotm/README.md

 ### Simple

-gotm is under 500 lines of code, About 1/3 of that is related to metrics.
+gotm is under 500 lines of code with 1/3 of that related to metrics.
+There's only maybe 25 lines of code that have anything to do with packets.

 ### Standard output format with optional gzip compression